 Regenerative medicine injections, including prolotherapy, platelet-rich plasma, and bone marrow aspirate concentrate (BMAC), can promote tissue repair and accelerate healing of the knee.

-Who is a candidate for PRP knee injections in Bellaire, Texas?
+Who is a candidate for knee pain PRP injections in Bellaire, Texas?

-You may be a candidate for platelet rich plasma knee injections in Houston if you suffer from any of a range of conditions of the knee, including:
+You may be a candidate for platelet-rich plasma injections in Houston if you suffer from any of a range of conditions of the knee, including:

 - Knee ligaments and tendons